 Active Robotic Training Improves Locomotor Function in a Chronic Stroke Survivor (2012)

 Gait (walking) impairment is one of the primary causes of disability after stroke with about 75% of stroke survivors living with some form of walking-related disability.
-Gait disruption not only creates a stigma for these patients, but also puts them at risk for fall related injuries and significantly impacts their quality of life.
-Unfortunately, even with best standard of care, current therapeutic interventions have minimal influence on the natural path of gait recovery after stroke.
-One reason for the non-optimal outcome after stroke is related to inadequate amount of therapy provided to these patients.
-It is currently not feasible for therapists to provide extended amount of gait therapy as this form of therapy places substantial physical burden on the therapists involved in the training processes.
-Moreover, the cost of such therapy will be exorbitant thereby placing substantial economic burden on the patients and their family.
+Gait disruption not only creates a stigma for these patients but also puts them at risk for fall-related injuries and significantly impacts their quality of life.
+Unfortunately, even with the best standard of care, current therapeutic interventions have minimal influence on the natural path of gait recovery after stroke.
+One reason for the non-optimal outcome after stroke is related to the inadequate amount of therapy provided to these patients.
+It is currently not feasible for therapists to provide an extended amount of gait therapy as this form of therapy places a substantial physical burden on the therapists involved in the training processes.
+Moreover, the cost of such therapy will be exorbitant thereby placing a substantial economic burden on the patients and their families.
 Robot-aided gait therapy is potentially a promising approach to restore motor function after stroke as the dosage of therapy can be increased several folds without major physical burden on the therapists or economic burden on the patients.
-However, for the robots to be successful it should possess the skills of a trained therapist.
+However, for the robots to be successful, they should possess the skills of a trained therapist.
 In this paper, Dr. Krishnan describes a novel gait training paradigm for individuals with stroke.
-This training paradigm combines two unique and novel features: (1) advanced control algorithms that allow the robot to be tuned specifically to behave like therapists and (2) a target-tracking task that facilitates active involvement of the patients in the training process.
-They also report the remarkable effectiveness of this paradigm on walking function of a chronic stroke survivor.
+This training paradigm combines two unique and novel features: (1) advanced control algorithms that allow the robot to be tuned specifically to behave like therapists and (2) a target-tracking task that facilitates the active involvement of the patients in the training process.
+They also report the remarkable effectiveness of this paradigm in improving the walking function of a chronic stroke survivor.

 Extracting Synergies in Gait: Using EMG Variability to Evaluate Control Strategies.
 (2012)